As a person in authority, you are responsible for stopping harassment and actively preventing it. How?

 The following individuals are considered to be in academic or authority relationships:

-In the event any such relationship becomes intimate, the involved parties must report the situation using the form located in Appendix A of the INRS Policy against Sexual Violence.
+In the event any such relationship becomes intimate, the involved parties must report the situation using the form located in Appendix A of the INRS Policy Against Sexual Violence (available in Documents normatifs section).
 The form must be sent to firstname.lastname@example.org.